bartventer/httpcache/README.md

 ## Notes

-[^1]: While no configuration is needed, you can customize the underlying transport. `httpcache` wraps your transport (default: `http.DefaultTransport`) to add caching with minimal code changes.
+[^1]: No configuration is needed beyond the cache backend DSN.
+Caching is handled automatically based on HTTP headers and directives.
+To use a custom upstream transport, pass it with the `WithUpstream` option.
+This lets you add `httpcache` to your existing HTTP client with minimal changes.
+See [Options](#options) for details.